crispinprojects/talkcalendar/README.md

 ## Startup Applications

-Add Talk Calendar to your start-up programs to read out the date and any event details when the computer is switched on.
+Add Talking Calendar to your start-up programs to read out the date and any event details when the computer is switched on.

-With GNOME based desktops use the GNOME "Tweak Tool" to add Talk Calendar to your startup applications if required.
+With GNOME based desktops use the GNOME "Tweak Tool" to add Talking Calendar to your startup applications if required.

 ## How is Speech Generated?